 An affiliate agreement contract should include answers to the following questions:

 - What is the term of the affiliate agreement?
 Under what circumstances can either party terminate the agreement?

 - What is the definition of "affiliate" in this situation?

-- What is the relationship of the parties?
+- What is the relationship between the parties?
+Are they both independent?

-- What are the responsibilities of the affiliate?
-Of the offering host?
+- What are the rights and duties of the affiliate?
+Of the company?

 - What licenses are required of both the affiliate and the host business?
 Who owns the licenses?
 For example, a broadcast TV station must have a specific type of license, and keep that license up to date.

-- Who owns the intellectual property (Trademarks and service marks are the most common types of intellectual property in affiliate agreements.)
-What are the restrictions on the use of the intellectual property by the affiliate?
+- Who owns the intellectual property?
+(Trademarks and service marks are the most common types of intellectual property in affiliate agreements.)
+What are the restrictions on the use of intellectual property by the affiliate?